eberechi10/cybersecurity_projects/Recommend Endpoint Security Measures.md

 ## Lab - Recommend Endpoint Security Measures

-In this lab, you will meet the following objectives:
+In this lab, we will meet the following objectives:

-Objectives
+**Objectives**
 Part 1: Recommend Mitigation Procedures to Address Vulnerabilities

 Part 2: Recommend an Endpoint Protection Product for a New Network

-Background / Scenario
+**Background / Scenario**
 To provide security, professionals typically implement a number of network security measures that work together in a layered security approach.
 Firewalls and other devices protect the network perimeter from attack; however, it is always possible that threats can elude these defenses.
 Therefore, it is not only necessary to protect the network perimeter, but also take action to protect individual network hosts from compromise.
-In this lab, you will read two case studies and recommend endpoint threat mitigations that are appropriate to address the exploits.
+In this lab, we will read two case studies and recommend endpoint threat mitigations that are appropriate to address the exploits.

-Required Resources
+**Required Resources**
 Internet access

-Instructions
+**Instructions**
 Part 1: Recommend Mitigation Procedures to Address Vulnerabilities You work on a security team for a manufacturing company.
 A new customer requires that, before the company can be granted the contract, it must comply with more stringent standards.
 A vulnerability assessment of the network was completed and a number of vulnerabilities were found, including the following endpoint security issues: